HJNVR/high_priority_papers/README.md

 # Structure of repository folders/files

-- src folder (11 `generate_features` py files to generate features for each of the 11 papers)
+- src and test folders (11 `generate_features` py files to generate features for each of the 11 papers with standardized pre-processing and unittest codes included)
 - config file (json file containing necessary parameters such as start/end dates for raw data query/download)
-- pre-processing (standardized code for pre-processing data, if applicable)
-- test folder (unit test code for code testing)
+- result folder (output files in csv format)
 - raw_data folder (csv files, if applicable)
-- result folder (output files in csv format)
+- reference_papers folder (pdf of all the 11 papers including supplementary online appendix, if applicable)
 - sample folder (sample src, config, raw data, pre-processing and result output files)
-- reference_papers folder (pdf of all the 11 papers including supplementary online appendix, if applicable)

 # Requirements and dependencies